 Dr. Banco keeps current on medical knowledge by instructing various courses locally and nationally.
 His research interests include the outcome of lumbar fusions, cervical and lumbar interbody fusion devices, bone graft substitutes, prosthetic disc replacement devices, and image guided surgery.
 He has received over $1 million in grants for his medical research.
 In 2013, The Becker’s Spine Review listed Dr. Banco as one of the top 102 spine surgeons who have made significant contributions to the field of spine surgery through research, innovation or leadership positions.

 Dr. Banco is licensed and board certified by the American Board of Orthopaedic Surgery.
 He is a member of the American Academy of Orthopaedic Surgeons, the North American Spine Society, and the New England Spine Study Group.
 Dr. Banco was awarded the 2010 Tufts Orthopedic Residency Teaching Award.
-He received the Castle Connolly 2011 and 2013 Patient’s Choice Award (2011, 2013 – 2014), Compassionate Doctor Recognition (2011 and 2013), the Castle Connolly Top Doctor award from years 2009-2013, and has been selected to The Best Doctors in America each year since 2009.
+He received the Castle Connolly Patient’s Choice Award (2011, 2013 – 2014), Compassionate Doctor Recognition (2011 and 2013), the Castle Connolly Top Doctor award (2009-2013), and has been selected to The Best Doctors in America each year since 2009.

 Dr. Banco is faculty at the Society of Lateral Access Surgery (SOLAS®), an organization with the intent is to foster research, training initiatives, and peer-to-peer communication that help define and advance the science and art of lateral access surgery and, particularly, the XLIF® approach.
 SOLAS was created by and is solely supported by funding from NuVasive®, Inc. SOLAS is shaping the future of lateral access spine surgery through collaboration among members, sharing of ideas, and the promotion of less invasive techniques that benefit patient, physician, and hospital.
 Learn more by visiting www.lateralaccess.org.